-Ashwin Ram is an Innovation Fellow at PARC, where he leads socio-cognitive computing and healthcare.
-His team focuses on social computing technologies to augment human cognition in several application areas, including health and wellness.
+Ashwin Ram is Chief Innovation Officer, Augmented Social Cognition, leading a team to invent, strategize, and deliver social computing technologies to augment human cognition in several application areas, including health and wellness.
 His research expertise includes artificial intelligence and cognitive science -- spanning natural language processing, case-based reasoning, machine learning, educational technology, social media, and AI applications.

 Ashwin brings to PARC a proven track record in driving research to successful commercialization.
 A serial entrepreneur, Ashwin specializes in technology innovation and business strategy.
 He has co-founded four startups: OpenStudy, the first large-scale open social learning network for students and educators; Enkia (acquired by Sentiment360), which developed AI software for social media applications; Cobot Health, a social network for healthcare information; and Ardext, which provided software for testing electronic components and systems.